 From sundials to clock towers and pendulum clocks, the luxury of being able to tell time surely is a fascinating subject to discuss.
 But we’re not here to bore you with the comprehensive details of the time in the making.
 Let’s just focus on one of the core instruments of timekeeping, wall clocks.

 A Constant Reminder of Time

-These timeless items can be seen almost everywhere — from the household to a public establishment.
-Wall clocks serve as a staple not only as a functional item but also in the design aspect.
+These timeless items can be seen almost everywhere — from the household, down to a public establishment.
+Wall clocks serve as a staple, not only as a functional item but also in the design aspect.
 It’s not hard to figure out why people still prefer owning a wall clock.

 Firstly, they’re always present especially if strategically placed around the house.
 It’s also not something one can just lose.
 Designed to run for a very long time, changing batteries shouldn’t even be a problem at all.
 These are just a few reasons why we still wall clocks everywhere despite time being more accessible on our wrist.

 The Importance of a Wall Clock